mmoeller15/Microbialite-Website/README.md

 3. Once in correct folder run `npm install` and by the end of the installation you should see a `node_modules` folder
 4. You can now run `node app.js` and you should see `Server listening on port:___` in the terminal
 5. The server is now active and you can access the website by going to your browser and entering "localhost:`port number given in terminal`"
+6. Close the server by going back to the terminal and entering Ctrl+C